 Wow, how differently the world looks when you change your perspective.
 Looking around me and learning about the country I was currently traveling in, left me ashamed that I had thought so poorly of my home country prior to long-term travel.
 It was something I just hadn’t grasped, even with visiting 30 countries prior to 2014.

 Landing in the United States came with an excitement I find impossible to put in words.
-I love travel but it felt so good to be home.
+I love to travel but it felt so good to be home.
 I had missed Wisconsin and our network of friends and family.
-I was excited for the drive through Superior, the thoughts of ‘I am sure things have changed so much in 7 months’ ringing throughout the car.
+I was excited about the drive-through Superior, the thoughts of ‘I am sure things have changed so much in 7 months’ ringing throughout the car.

 Imagine my surprise when I found out that nothing had changed.
 Not one little thing was different.
 Every person we talked to had done nothing new, had no new stories, had done nothing outside the norm of working 45 hours a week.
 This was something we weren’t prepared for and it threw us into a shocking state of reverse culture shock that we were not prepared to deal with.